sunyilgdx/Prompts4Keras/README.md

 # Prompts4Keras
+Run the experiments in our paper "NSP-BERT: A Prompt-based Few-Shot Learner Through an Original Pre-training Task —— Next Sentence Prediction"
-Prompt-learning methods used BERT4Keras (PET, EFL and NSP-BERT), both for Chinese and English.
+Prompt-learning methods are used BERT4Keras (PET, EFL and NSP-BERT), both for Chinese and English.

 ## Overview
 In order to better compare NSP-BERT and other two basic prompt-learning methods based on MLM and NLI in Chinese and English two languages, and can easily conduct experiments on the BERT4Keras framework, especially transfer the original English RoBERTa model to the BERT4Keras framework, we developed this repository.